iarxii/WaveShooter/README.md

 	- Power-ups roll an amount between 50–100 with a weighted distribution:
 		- 50–80 common (~70%), 81–89 less common (~25%), 90–100 rare (~5%).
 	- Higher amounts scale size; 90–100 become a pulsing diamond.
-	- While a power-up effect is active, new bullets are larger and blue; for 70–89, triple-shot is enabled; for 90–100, radial barrages fire 3 waves/sec.
+	- Default fire is a triple stream.
+While a power-up is active, bullets are larger/blue and fire in a 5-stream fan; for 90–100, radial barrages fire 3 waves/sec.
 - Invulnerability (yellow capsule):
 	- Visualizes a circle/hexagon/rectangle ring at arena center.
 	- Hold 1 (CCW) or 2 (CW) to auto-follow the ring perimeter.